Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 end
 ```

 For completeness, the following MATLAB code defines the compute workload for the one-sided Jacobi rotation.
 This renders the two vectors `Xv` and `Yv` orthogonal.
 This workload contains some vectorizable dot product operations along with some $sqrt()$, $inv()$, and squaring operations.
-These can map to the AI Engine vector data path or can leverage the non-linear hardware accelerator on the scalar data path.
+These can map to the AI Engine vector datapath or can leverage the non-linear hardware accelerator on the scalar datapath.

 ```
 function [res] = calc_ei_2t(x,y)